open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 - Using the `OCIRepository` control-loop would basically "clone" every blob from the OCI registry in FluxCD local storage (plain http server).

-Using `OCIRepository` as intermediate `storage`-pointer CR is not an option as the control-loop of that resource would "clone" any OCI Registry blob to its own local storage.

 #### Option 5: Create a new custom resource

 Pros: